moralesmario/docs-as-code-tutorial/docs/deploy.md

 4. Navigate to the **GitHub Pages** section, where you can find the link to your documentation project page.
 ![gh-pages-link](gh-pages-link.png)

-> **IMPORTANT**: To sync the deployment process with any new changes you push to your remote repository, you need to merge the push command with the deploy command, like so:
+> **IMPORTANT**: To sync the deployment process with any new changes you push to your remote repository, you can merge the push command with the deploy command, like so:
 `git push -u origin master && mkdocs gh-deploy`
+This pushes any new changes to your master branch to keep your repository updated and builds and deploys those changes to your site.

 # Alternatives for Deploying